Church history can be a journey through doctrinal

 Company, arrived in the Gold Coast (now Ghana), to teach in the Cape Coast Castle schools

-1769 - Junípero Serra founded Mission San Diego de Alcalá, first of the 21 Alta California
+1769 - Junípero Serra founded Mission San Diego de Alcalá, the first of the

 1770 - John Marrant, a free black from New York City, began ministering cross-culturally,

-preaching to the American Indians.
+preaching to Native Americans.
 By 1775 he had carried the gospel to the Cherokee and Creek

 1771 - Francis Asbury arrived in America.
-David Avery was ordained as missionary to the
+David Avery was ordained as a missionary to the

 1772 - After visiting Scilly Cove in Newfoundland, Canada, missionary James Balfour